Quito in 5 Days

 Dinner at Bandido Brewing

-The three of us walk the two miles back to our hotel (we appear to have adopted a dog), stopping for dinner at a trendy microbrewery called Bandido Brewing.
+The three of us walk the two miles back to our new hotel (we appear to have adopted a dog), stopping for dinner at a trendy microbrewery called Bandido Brewing.
 We are the oldest in there by a good 30 years.
 We are served by a girl with green hair and multiple piercings.
-The food and beer are good, but we feel terribly out of place.
+The food and beer are very good, but we feel terribly out of place.

 Accommodation – Kinde House